 Autism effects every autistic person differently.
 As the saying goes, if you’ve met one person with autism, then you’ve met one person with autism.

 No, everyone is NOT a little bit autistic.
 Only people on the spectrum, are on the spectrum.

 Although some autistic people may have learning difficulties such as dyspraxia or dyslexia.
 They may also suffer from some mental health difficulties.
 However, Autism is part of a group of neurological conditions which includes ADHD.

 There is a myth that autism can be easier to spot in men than in women.
 Boys are usually diagnosed earlier than girls.
-This is thought to be because boys mask better than girls.
+This is thought to be because girls mask better than boys.
 However, this is not true and there is no “girls autism” and no “boys autism”.
 Some boys mask and some girls don’t, some boys are diagnosed late and some girls are diagnosed early.